Verstappen cruises from pole to win Austrian GP sprint

+Verstappen's second sprint win of the season gave him an additional eight points.
+Leclerc picked up seven points for second place and Sainz got six for finishing third with the top eight scoring points.

+Verstappen improved to 189 points in the overall standings and leads his Red Bull teammate Sergio Perez by 38 points and Leclerc by 44.

 George Russell collected five in fourth place.
 Perez drove superbly from 12th to finish fifth and score four points.
-Esteban Ocon was sixth for Alpine followed by Kevin Magnussen of Haas and Lewis Hamilton, who scored one point the day after crashing in qualifying.
+Esteban Ocon was sixth for Alpine followed by Kevin Magnussen of Haas and Lewis Hamilton, who scored one point.

-The final positions from the sprint set the grid for Sunday’s grand prix.
-Verstappen will start at the front as he aims for a fifth win at his team's home track in Spielberg.

 Sainz overtook Leclerc at the start, only for Leclerc to quickly overtake him back and reclaim second place.

-The Ferraris brushed each other when Sainz tried to pass his teammate on lap six, with Leclerc holding him off.
-Sainz went for it again on the next lap, going through on the inside but Leclerc dived back on the inside as the tension rose between them.
+The Ferraris brushed each other when Sainz tried to pass on lap six, with Leclerc holding him off.
+Sainz went for it again on the next lap, going through on the inside but Leclerc dived back on the inside as the tension rose.

-“I had a good start, a couple of fights at the beginning with Max into Turn 3, and then Charles," Sainz said.
-“It was good fun, like it should be . . . racing.”

-Leclerc did the hard work and Sainz didn't get another go, cooling his tires instead.

-Hamilton attacked Mick Schumacher in the closing laps but Schumacher defended aggressively until Hamilton zoomed past him on lap 21.
+Mick Schumacher defended aggressively from Hamilton until the seven-time F1 champion zoomed past him on lap 21.

 Two-time world champion Fernando Alonso was eighth on the grid but there was a problem with his Alpine car and he did not start.